-It’s time to unravel one of the great mysteries of pop culture — exactly what, pray tell, does Kourtney Kardashian’s babydaddy Scott Disick do for a living?
+Gone are the days when people had no idea what Kim Kardashian does for a living, or why she’s famous (well, mostly).
+With fashion and fragrance lines up the wazoo, we’re pretty much set on that question.
+But it’s time to unravel one of the great mysteries of pop culture — exactly what, pray tell, does Kourtney Kardashian’s two time baby daddy Scott Disick do for a living?

 Fair enough.
-In short, Scott Disick actually works for GNC (General Nutrition Centers, Inc.).
-He runs businesses that make products for that company (the aforementioned QuickTrim, Rejuvacare, Monte Carlo, and now, Amidren, a male menopause pill).
+In short, Scott Disick actually works with GNC (General Nutrition Centers, Inc.).
+He runs businesses that make products for that company (the aforementioned QuickTrim, Rejuvacare, Monte Carlo, and most recently, Amidren, a male menopause pill).
 This may explain why Khloe and Kim attended a meet and greet at GNC in 2009.
 But which came first — their affiliation with GNC, or Scott’s job?
 Hmmm.

 On an episode of Kourtney & Kim Take New York Season 1, Scott went to a red carpet event for the release of Amidren, which is for “Andropause,” a condition that describes symptoms of aging in men — but a term that is not recognized by the World Health Organization.
 By taking the $35 per month pill, men can supposedly “increase testosterone production, maintain lean muscle mass and decrease body fat, and heighten energy levels, sex drive, and physical performance.”

-But it appears that he's already tired of the restaurant-running lifestyle.
-In late 2012, it was reported that Scott had quietly cut ties with Ryu, citing the difficulty of running the business from Miami (where he was filming this season of Kourtney & Kim Take Miami) and having his hands full with other projects.
+But it appears that he’s already tired of the restaurant-running lifestyle.
+In late 2012, Scott reportedly quietly cut ties with Ryu, citing the difficulty of running the business from Miami (where he was filming this season of Kourtney & Kim Take Miami) and having his hands full with other projects.
 And, sadly, Ryu reportedly shut its doors after only six months of business.

 We can't wait to hear what these “other projects” are!